reynhout/chrx/README.md

 Running code from the net is always an act that requires careful thought.
 **chrx** can be run directly from the net, and by default will download additional code via the same mechanisms.
 Any of these downloads could be misdirected or compromised.
-Downloading from a unsecured network (e.g. public Wi-Fi) raises the likelihood of such malfeasance, but it can never be fully eliminated.
+Downloading over an unsecured network (e.g. public Wi-Fi) raises the likelihood of such malfeasance, but it can never be fully eliminated.